nus-cs2103-AY2324S2/ip/docs/README.md

 ### View

 View the all the task being scheduled on that date.
+For event task view command only checks the to dateline of the task.

 Usage: `view [DateFormats]`